Bowl game: Attempts to determine a national champion

 The following season, the Rose Bowl, Pac-10, and Big Ten joined the other bowls and major conferences to form the Bowl Championship Series.
-The BCS attempted to match the two highest ranked teams in the country based upon calculations from various sources, including statistics and coaches' polls, with one of the four bowl games in the consortium (the Rose Bowl, Fiesta Bowl, Sugar Bowl, and Orange Bowl) rotating the role of "national championship", or beginning in 2006, a dedicated BCS Championship Game rotated among the BCS venues.
+The BCS attempted to match the two highest ranked teams in the country based upon calculations from various sources, including statistics and coaches' polls, with one of the four bowl games in the consortium, the Rose Bowl, Fiesta Bowl, Sugar Bowl, and Orange Bowl, rotating the role of "national championship."
+In 2006, a dedicated BCS Championship Game rotated among the BCS venues.
 The BCS Championship Game, while separate from the four main bowls, was still rotated among their sites.
 The Coaches Poll was contractually obligated to recognize the winner of the game as its national champion.
 However, other polls such as the AP Poll may deviate and pick a different team, particularly in years when multiple teams were equally worthy of reaching the game.
-For example, in 2003, one-loss LSU won the BCS National Championship over Oklahoma, but the AP crowned one-loss USC champion after its Rose Bowl win.
+In 2003, for instance, one-loss LSU won the BCS National Championship over Oklahoma, but the AP crowned one-loss USC champion after its Rose Bowl win.

-For the 2014-15 season, the BCS was replaced by a new consortium, the College Football Playoff (CFP).
-The new system uses a four-team single-elimination tournament, with its participants selected and seeded by a committee; the semi-final games are rotated between pairs of the six member bowls yearly (Rose Bowl and Sugar Bowl, then Orange Bowl and Cotton Bowl Classic, and then the Fiesta Bowl and Peach Bowl).
-The winners from the two semi-final bowls advance to the College Football Playoff National Championship, which is played at a neutral site determined using bids.
-Members of the "New Year's Six" that are not hosting semi-final games revert to their traditional tie-ins.
+For the 2014–15 season, the BCS was replaced by a new consortium, the College Football Playoff (CFP).
+The new system used a four-team single-elimination tournament, with its participants selected and seeded by a committee; the semi-final games were rotated between pairs of the six member bowls yearly, branded as the "New Year's Six": the Rose Bowl and Sugar Bowl, then Orange Bowl and Cotton Bowl Classic, and then the Fiesta Bowl and Peach Bowl.
+The winners from the two semi-final bowls advanced to the College Football Playoff National Championship, played at a neutral site determined using bids.
+Members of the New Year's Six that were not hosting semi-final games reverted to their traditional tie-ins.
+The CFP then expanded to a 12-team format for the 2024–25 season, with members of the New Year's Six now either hosting the quarter-finals and semi-finals on a rotating basis.
 Like its predecessors, and in contrast to the officially sanctioned NCAA tournaments at lower levels, the College Football Playoff is not officially recognized as an NCAA championship.